maximilionus/interform/docs/general.rst

 About
 --------------------------------
-``serialix`` is a powerful and easy-to-use tool that provides a unified interaction layer for various human-readable data serialization languages (like ``json``, ``yaml``, etc).
-Due to the how this tool designed, all the supported languages share the identical base between each other, meaning that process of working with those languages will be almost the same.
-This tool can also be extended for your purposes or even your own serialization language parser support.
+``serialix`` is a powerful and easy-to-use tool that provides unified API for various human-readable data serialization formats (like ``json``, ``yaml``, etc).
+Due to the how this tool designed, all the supported formats share the identical base between each other, meaning that switching between them will be almost the same.
+This tool can also be extended for your purposes or even your own serialization format support.

 Usage example
 --------------------------------